seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 In hallowed clouds commend their swelling incense
 To those above us.
 Let no due be wanting;
 They have a noble work in hand will honor
-The very powers that love 'em.
+The very powers that love 'em. /

-Flourish of cornets.
-Enter Palamon and Arcite and their Knights.
+*Flourish of cornets.
+Enter Palamon and Arcite and their Knights.*

 **Pirithous**
 / Sir, they enter.